MicrosoftDocs/azure-devops-docs/docs/pipelines/packages/nuget-restore.md

 [!INCLUDE [temp](../includes/concept-rename-note.md)]
 ::: moniker-end

 NuGet package restore allows you to have all your project's dependencies available without having to store them in source control.
-You can use the NuGet restore task in your Azure pipeline with both YAML and classic editor for a cleaner development environment and smaller repository size.
+This allows for a cleaner development environment and smaller repository size.
+You can restore your NuGet packages using the NuGet restore build task, the NuGet CLI, and the .NET Core CLI.
+This article will show you how to restore your NuGet packages using both YAML and the classic Azure pipelines.

 ### Prerequisites